ashutoshmjain/gita/src/prologue.md

 The primary difference between humans and other species is our ability to store "information" outside the evolutionary mechanism.
 Animals and plants adjust to changing conditions through slow evolutionary cycles.
 Humans, on the other hand, adapt quicker because we may harness "knowledge" from our vast external store of "information".

-> `Karma` is the action that converts information into knowledge[^knowledge]. `ViKarma` are the actions that convert knowledge into information.
-For example when we practice to improve our game, it is `Karma` , when we play a match to put our skills on display, it is called  `ViKarma`.
-Both are equally important.
+> `Karma` is the action that converts information into knowledge[^knowledge]. `Vipreet Karma` (opposite of `Karma`) - also called `ViKarma` are the actions that convert knowledge into information.
+For example when we practice daily to improve our game, it is `Karma`.
+On the opposite side,  when we play a match to put our skills on display, it is called  `ViKarma`.
+Both are equally important - like two wheels of a cart.
 A set of predefined `Karmas` practiced consistently is called `Yazna`. `Yazna` leads to success (`Siddhi`).
 For example when you study eight hours a day for say eight long years you become a successful doctor.
 Same is true for an Engineer, a Scientist, an Economist and thousands of other specializations .
 The daily ritual of study (and lab) in this case is `Yazna`. `Yazna` becomes effective when performed alone and without the influence of worldly desires.
+When such fine tuned skills are used effectively, they become source of inspiration for the rest thus initiating a virtuous cycle of `Karma` and `ViKarma`.

 You may argue other species too sustain information and they do turn it into knowledge.
 For example a dog may hide a bone and he knows how and when to retrieve it back.
+Bees make beehives to store honey.
 Elephants remember the river even after hundreds of years.
 The difference, however, is not only the size and scope, it is also in persistent nature of our storage.
 In case of humans the external store of information is vast, shared and is well documented.
 The last part is important - being documented makes it asynchronously available.
-It is as if your teacher is always with you in your books.
+It is as if a teacher is always with us - in our books.
+The recipes of success are available to us in written format.

 This shared external storage leads to a notion of a "civilization".
 A civilization surrounds itself around a core rational and written down information-base.
 It develops physical and spiritual tools (through `Yazna`) that enhance the life experience of it's participants.
-Enhanced life experience is nothing but upwards progression of conciousness.
-Not only does it improve the average longevity, it also adds to  what we may explore per unit of time.
 For example - the first Indus valley civilization was built around  `Vaidik` science, Greco-Romans were founded around the work of Homer and thrived around Socrates, Plato, Heraclitus, and Aristotle.
 The rise of Europe was around the Industrial application(s) of modern science, and now America is broadly reaping the digital wealth of information.
 All of them invented tools to enhance concious experience based on well documented scriptures or scientific method.

+> The enhanced life experience is nothing but upwards progression of conciousness.
+Not only does it improve the average longevity, it also adds to  what we may explore per unit of time.
+Fifty years in twenty first century a much richer experience than fifty years in the first century.

 Since the "external store of information" drives human world it would be worthwhile to look at it's inner constructs.
-Tiny specs of the information are held with in inter-connections of the participants - among each others and to other animate beings as well as inanimate things - a network of almost infinite proportion.
-The information flows in the "network" and is lost soon after the connection breaks unless it is properly stored.
-"Storage" has two fundamental properties - asynchronous nature and on-demand availability.
-For example as long as the current keeps flowing in the wire, it is just "Electricity" but the moment it becomes available on demand (for later consumption) , we call it a battery.
-A battery is storage of electricity as much as a book is storage of information.
+Tiny specs of information are held with in inter-connections of the participants - among each others with in humans,  and with other animate beings as well as inanimate things - a network of almost infinite proportion.
+The information flows in the "network" without any central agency.
+Since there is no central agency, the conscious experience breaks down if the flow is hindered -  unless properly stored pool of information is available on demand.

+"Storage" , in general, has two fundamental properties - asynchronous nature and on-demand availability.
+For example as long as the current keeps flowing in the wire, it is just "Electricity" but the moment it becomes available on demand (for later consumption), we call it a battery.
+The way a "battery" is storage of electricity, a book is storage of information.
 Thanks to the work of `Dwaipayana`, we have pristine tools for storing the information - text.
 But text alone is not sufficient.
 It must be expressed in a narrative that catches human attention.
 The way a battery has two opposite poles , a narrative thrives with in two opposite characters.
 A hero and a villain - good verses evil - right verses wrong.
 While morality is subjective, the polarisation makes it a compelling read.
-A good narrative stays away from the absolutes - it well justifies the villain as much as it does the hero.
+A good narrative stays away from the absolutes - it well justifies the villain as much as it does justice to the hero.

 Narrative has the ability to keep the broken connections alive.
 A good narrative has the power to revive the connections and to form new ones.
 We can form real neural connections with the characters of a well constructed narrative.
 The entirety of all the connections - with in humans and animals and plants and even the non living - all the connections put together is what we know as  `Bramh` in `Vaidik` science. `Bramh` is the entirety of information.
 In that sense `Bramh` also includes the connections we form with the fictitious characters of a narrative.
 The only difference is the later (connections) are persistent.
 For example you may forget the names of your childhood friends but you would never forget the heroes of your childhood comic books - particularly if some of those vintage comics were stored somewhere in the attic.
 You can always revisit them whenever you clean the garage.
 Hence they are deemed as stored persistent information.
 No other species has this luxury to their disposal - books are the batteries of information!

- > The storage was first realized with the "spoken word ".
+ > Before the written scriptures, the storage was first realized with the "spoken word ".
 Unlike animals, we could remember things told by our parents and they could what was told to them by theirs. `Bramhrishi Vaśiṣṭha` - great grand father of `Dwaipayana`, understood this innate ability of humans and channeled it to preserve information.
 Thus precise spoken words - recital (`Shruti`[^shruti]), repeated daily as `Yazna` was the basis of first civilization.

  With "written word" storage capacity got a boost.
-Library of Alexandria, built by Ptolemy in early days of the written word ( around 3rd century bc),  had anywhere between 70K to 700k "Papyrus" rolls (wild guesstimate).
+Library of Alexandria, built by Ptolemy in early days of transcription ( around 3rd century bc),  had anywhere between 70K to 700k "Papyrus" rolls.
 A conversion into a modern textbook size should end up to say 200k books - a lot, given they were all hand written and carefully transported to Alexandria for safe keeping and reference.
 But we didn't stop there - it is estimated that there are over 130 million books in existence as of 2021.

 And finally, with digital medium, we inoculated our information store with third booster.
 Internet is still in its infancy, somewhat like Library of Alexandria was to the "Papyrus" world.
 As of 2021, there were over 1.83 billion websites.
 The amount of data stored on the internet is estimated to be in the zettabyte range (One zettabyte is equivalent to a billion terabytes).
 Which means, it is already close to  a BILLION libraries of Alexandria.
 Assuming a standard textbook takes ~5 Mb of disc space, a Terabyte of storage ( a normal laptop these days), may accommodate 200,000 books.
 You and me carry a library of Alexandria in our backpacks !

  The comparison above is certainly not 'apple to apple' because data on the internet (and on our computers) contains machine logs, code, graphics and hundreds of other formats but the point really is to show case our external information storage grew almost a billion times in a span of two thousand years.
 And this pace is only increasing.
 As of now we are doubling the internet every two years.
 In nutshell, we are now at a point that no human could ever read all the books in print much less the content stored on internet.

-> The reason we are forced to develop tools such as "search" and "large language models of AI" is to better access this external store of information [^whySearch].
+> The reason we are forced to develop tools such as "search" and "large language AI models" is to better access this external store of information [^whySearch].
 In a way, consciousness (ability to experience) is already in the process of migration to superior mechanisms.
 It is already put on an accelerated path.
 "Ability to experience" is fundamental property of "knowledge".
 While vast store of "information" may be available in the network, it doesn't by default guarantees experience because `Karma` is a prerequisite for the knowledge.
 However, storage beyond a critical cumulation creates disruption.
 Vast storage of water in oceans leads to the atmospheric cycles.
 Storage of mass in large planets (such as earth) is the very source of life.
 In that, store of "information" is the essence of consciousness.
-Just the way water evaporates in large enough quantity to morph into clouds, new facets of conciousness arise from the vast swath of information.
+Just the way water evaporates in large enough quantity to morph into clouds, new facets of conciousness arise from the vast swaths of information.

 That said, the knowledge is extremely hard to harvest even from a readily available information store.
 It needs `Karma` - action orientation.
 We speed it up with billions of best computers and intelligent robots daisy chained to each other - we humans.
 And we do so because the result is equally rewarding - growth of knowledge leads to creation of new universes. [^kalki] ! `Mahabharata` was the first of such universes.